How do you cite an entire paragraph that is a paraphrase not a quote? How do I know if it is too long?

 But ideally, you would not need to have an entire paragraph that is a paraphrase of someone's ideas.
 Ideally, you would be interspersing your ideas with John Smith's ideas to show how each of his ideas is important and relevant to your paper.

 Ideally, your paper would look more like this:

-- According to John Smith's ideas of paper writing in his essay, "How to write a great paper", he discusses the ideas that writing a great paper is all about choosing a great topic, knowing your topic well, and being able to synthesize research about your topic (Smith, 2010).
+- According to John Smith's ideas of paper writing in his essay, "How to write a great paper", he discusses that writing a great paper is all about choosing a great topic, knowing your topic well, and being able to synthesize research about your topic (Smith, 2010).
 These points are important because (insert your own opinion about why this stuff is important.)
 Smith also thinks that X is a useful skill to have when working on A, B, and C (Smith, 2010).
 This is clearly true because (here is what I think about this issue).

 In this way, you are still paraphrasing Smith in a paragraph, but you are also letting your reader know which parts are Smith's ideas and which parts are your ideas, and most importantly why you think Smith is useful for your argument.